Giscle/Gray-Matter-Lane-Detection/README.md

 # Gray-Matter-Lane-Detection

+In this project, we have use two approach but the second approach doesnot work well with the Indian Roads.

+# First Approach

-In this project, we use a deep learning-based approach to improve upon lane detection.
+In this we use a deep learning-based approach to improve upon lane detection.
 We uses a fully convolutional neural network to output an image of a predicted lane.

 # Software Requirements: